 Iowa City's cultural and sports attractions rival those of much larger cities.
 There are numerous art performances to attend, including very active theater, dance and music departments offerings.
 Hancher Auditorium has a world-class arts program that features an ever changing list of international performers.
 Like any other city with a Big 10 University, there are a variety of sports events and cheering on the Hawkeyes draws many alums to the city.
 In addition to attending sports events, there are numerous options for participating in sports including two bike clubs, intramural sports offered by the University, a nearby Frisbee golf course, area golf courses, indoor tennis courts, area parks and a 20,000 square foot Campus Recreation and Wellness Center.
 The Center features a climbing wall, fitness equipment, leisure pool, indoor track and group exercise classes.
 Recreation membership is included in tuition and fees for currently enrolled UI students.

 The Iowa Writers' Workshop, probably the best regarded writing program in the world, is located at the University.
 Many novelists and non-fiction writers make Iowa City their home, and the number of novels set in Iowa City is quite astounding.
 Iowa City has been designated the world's third City of Literature by the United Nations Educational, Scientific and Cultural Organization (UNESCO), making the community part of the UNESCO Creative Cities Network.
-The University of Iowa Libraries celebrates this quality by holding the Iowa City Book Festival each fall.
+The Iowa City UNESCO City of Literature organization celebrates this quality by hosting the Iowa City Book Festival each fall.
 Prairie Lights Bookstore, one of the local independent book stores, offers free public readings by nationally known authors and poets.